Before going to What are git and GitHub commands first we go to what is git and Github and how to install git.

 Then after committing the file changed file using “ $git commit -m ‘Changed <file-name>’ ”

-When nothing to commit appear to mean you commit the file.
+When nothing to commit appears to mean you commit the file.

 11. Add a folder file.